 In May 1867, a reporter for the Plain Dealer trudged up 70 steps to the top of the Kentucky Street Reservoir on Franklin Avenue (Boulevard) near Kentucky (West 38th) Street.
-Perhaps first stopping for a moment to catch his breath, he was able, from that high elevation, to visually confirm one aspect of the growth of Cleveland's west and south sides that had followed the end of the Civil War.
-Judging the newness of houses that he could see to the south and west by the appearance of their roofs and siding, he concluded that almost every other house within his field of vision was a new one, counting at least 75 of them, he wrote, before giving up.
+Perhaps after first stopping for a moment to catch his breath, he looked to the south and to the west at the houses he could see from that elevation.
+Judging the newness of houses by the appearance of their roofs and siding, he concluded that almost every other house within his field of vision was a new one, counting at least 75 of them, he wrote, before giving up.
+In this way, he was able to confirm one aspect of the incredible growth of Cleveland's west and south sides that had followed the end of the Civil War.

 Much of the housing growth which both the rector and the reporter had noted in the 1860s was in residential subdivisions to the north and south of Franklin Avenue, west of Taylor (West 45th) Street.
-Prominent west side developers Silas S. Stone, Jacob Perkins, George Benedict, and Elias Root had laid out large subdivisions in this area in the 1850s, around the time of Ohio City's merger with the City of Cleveland.
-It was in the midst of these large subdivisions that St. John's Episcopal parish in the summer of 1870 sited its west side mission, building a small wooden chapel on the southwest corner of Franklin and Liberty (West 48th) Street.
-As soon as the chapel was completed, Reverend Burton began holding weekly services there every Sunday.
+Prominent west side developers Silas S. Stone, Jacob Perkins, George Benedict, and Elias Root had laid out large subdivisions in this area in the 1850s, around the time of Ohio City's annexation to the City of Cleveland.
+It was in the midst of these large subdivisions that St. John's Episcopal parish in the summer of 1870 sited its west side mission, building a small wooden chapel near the southwest corner of Franklin and Liberty (West 48th) Street.
+As soon as it was completed, Reverend Burton began holding weekly services in the chapel every Sunday.
 By 1872 so many were attending those services that a new Episcopalian parish was organized.
-Burton, who in 1871, after 24 years of service, had resigned as rector of St. John's, was elected first rector of the new parish, which was named St. Mark's.
+Burton then resigned as rector of St. John's so that he could be elected the first rector of the new parish, which was named St. Mark's.
 At about the same time, he and his family moved from their house on Vestry Street, not far from St. John's, to a new house on the lot immediately to the west of where the chapel (now St. Mark's Episcopal church) stood.
 Burton served as rector of the new parish until his retirement in 1887.
 Thereafter, he served as rector emeritus until his death in 1894.

 It was during the period 1890-1892, under the leadership of Burton's successor, the Reverend Francis Mason Hall, that St. Mark's parish built a new, larger church, the one which still stands on the southwest corner of Franklin Boulevard and West 48th Street and which is the subject of this story.
 Made of stone and featuring cathedral windows, the new church was erected just to the north of the original wooden church, which subsequently became a parish meeting hall.
 The new church was designed by architect H. B. Smith in the English Gothic style, according to an article appearing in the Plain Dealer on September 30, 1890.
 Perhaps its most significant architectural feature is its 62-foot-tall tower which looms over the corner of Franklin and West 48th.
 The church has more than 3000 square feet of internal space--almost three times that of the original wooden church--and it was reported to have a seating capacity when built of approximately 400.
 Church records, local histories, and newspaper articles, suggest that the new, larger church was needed by the parish to accommodate growth.
 According to available sources, in 1879 the parish had 151 communicants.
 By 1901, this number reportedly had nearly tripled to 425.